Skip to content Accessibility statement

 Dissertation

-In the Summer Term and summer vacation you'll focus on an independent research project, leading to a 12,000-word dissertation.
+In Semester 2 and the summer vacation you'll focus on either an independent research project or a practical group project.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.